Skip to main content Accessible Version

 General Dentist

-Originally from Brooklyn, New York, Dr. Esi Parker completed her undergraduate studies at Fordham University before attending graduate dental school at Midwestern University in Chicago, where she received her doctorate.
-She's a caring, dedicated dentist ...
+Dr. Esi is a highly skilled and personable dentist who is from Brooklyn, NY, Dr. Esi Parker completed her undergraduate studies at Fordham University in New York before attending dental school at Midwestern University in ...

 Dr. Travis Parker